 The school’s buildings and facilities reflect its diversity and are highly regarded by the local and wider community for their heritage value.
 A major and extensive school redevelopment was completed at the beginning of 2010 which has successfully brought the school more in line with flexible approaches to C21st learning.
-We currently provide a library and computer room in addition to a variety of tablets and ipads for student use and interactive screens/TVs in every classroom.
-In 2017, we are expanding our program to deliver STEM/digital technologies in Dunstan Hall, with upgrades happening accordingly.
+We currently provide a variety of portable devices including tablets and iPads for student use and interactive panels are installed in every classroom.
+In 2021, we expanded our program to deliver Design and Digital Technologies in Dunstan Hall with a Specialist Teacher.

-Alongside the Master Plan, we are working with the City of Norwood, Payneham and St Peters and the Way To Go project (DPTI) to visually enhance our local area and encourage safer walking routes to school.
+Alongside the Master Plan, we worked with the City of Norwood, Payneham and St Peters and the Way To Go project (DPTI) to visually enhance our local area and encourage safer walking routes to school.

-There are several joint user agreements in place with the Norwood Out of School Care Program, the DECD Instrumental Service, Primary Schools Strings Orchestra, the Norwood Football Club and various external hirers.
+There are several joint user agreements in place with the Norwood Out of School Care Program, the DfE Instrumental Service, Primary Schools Strings Orchestra, the Norwood Football Club and various external hirers.